 Money order vs Cashier’s check: A cashier’s check is a type of check issued by banks to clients who hold accounts with them.
 Once a cashier’s check is issued, the bank usually assumes responsibility and would then act as a guarantor to the funds drawn by the purchaser.
 Money order, on the other hand, is a payment for a specified amount of money.
 It is a more trusted mode of payment as the funds are usually prepaid in the account.
 Below are the differences between the two:

-What is the difference between Money order and Cashier’s Check?
+So What is the Difference between Money Order and Cashier’s Check?

 Money orders are considered less costly as they are readily available from the counter and any other financial institutions.
 Cashier’s check on the other hand is a bit costlier because it is not readily available and costs money.